Linuxfabrik/monitoring-plugins/check-plugins/docker-image/README.md

 * Alerts when an image is older than the `--warning` (default `90D`) or `--critical` (default `365D`) age threshold; raise or widen these for images you intentionally pin
 * A dangling image (one that has lost its repository tag) is shown by its short image ID instead of a tag, and counted in the `images_dangling` perfdata
-* On a host with a very large number of images the check can take a while, since every image is inspected, and may exceed the short check timeout monitoring systems use by default (often 10 seconds); give the check more time if it times out
+* On a host with a very large number of images the check can take a while, since every image is inspected
+* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes.
+The shipped Director template allows 15 seconds

 **Data Collection:**